Travelling through Malta Like a Local

 On our final full day we spent lazing around the pool at the lavish AX ODYCY booked through Jet2holidays in the morning.
 The hotel had an infinity pool on the 11th floor which allowed me to dip my legs while looking over the bay.

-After this I took a lazy stroll across the road to take a swim in the sea with the locals.
+After this I took a lazy stroll across the road to swim in the sea with the locals.
 It was beautiful drying off in the sun.

 Trip to Mdina